udayputtireddi/BFit/README.md

 # BFit
+A modern workout tracking app with guided logging, progress analytics, and an AI-powered coach.

 ## Overview
 BFit helps you plan and log workouts, track progress over time, and stay consistent with reminders.
 It includes curated training programs, detailed session logging, and a performance coach powered by Gemini.